JP Donleavy talks about returning to live and write in Ireland.

 JP Donleavy was born in 1926 in the United States of America to Irish parents, but considers himself Irish.
 He became an Irish citizen in 1967.
 Educated at Trinity College Dublin Donleavy has published several novels, the most famous of which is 'The Ginger Man'.

-Donleavy tells Sheridan about returning to live in Ireland again after a 20 year hiatus.
+JP Donleavy talks about returning to live in Ireland again after a 20 year hiatus.
 He considers Ireland to be a great source of inspiration, but is less sure about whether it is a good place for a writer to live in.
-He feels Dublin life can swamp everything you do, whereas being a writer is
+He feels Dublin life can swamp everything you do, whereas being a writer is,

 Very much a matter of being isolated and cut off from things.